2009 LSU Tigers baseball team: Mississippi St.

 A win in game 2 would ensure that LSU would at worst share the SEC regular season title.
 Much like game 1 though, LSU played catch-up most of the game.
 The Bulldogs jumped out to an early 3–0 lead after the first inning.
 They added a single run in the fourth inning and 3 in the sixth inning to take a 7–3 lead into the top of the ninth inning.
 LSU cut the lead to 7–5, but was down to their final out with pre-season All-America selection Blake Dean at the plate.
 Dean delivered a two-run home run to tie the game at 7.
 However, in the bottom of the ninth inning, the Bulldogs were able to take advantage of an error to load the bases before Cody Freeman delivered a game-winning single.
 The Bulldogs evened the series at 1, with a dramatic 8–7 victory.

 In game 3, LSU seemed more determined than ever to secure the SEC title.
 The Tigers jumped out to a 6–1 lead after two innings and never looked back.
 The Tigers endured nearly a two-hour rain delay to win the game by the final score of 15–4.
 The Tigers were led by sophomore outfielder Leon Landry who blasted three home runs in the contest, finishing a 5 for 6 day at the plate with 7 RBIs.
 With the win, LSU finished the regular season 41–15 overall, posting a 20–10 mark in conference play.
 The Ole Miss Rebels also posted a 20–10 mark in conference play, but a series victory over the Rebels earlier in the year gave LSU the No. 1 seed in the 2009 SEC baseball tournament.

 SEC tournament

-The 2009 SEC baseball tournament will be held at Regions Park in Hoover, AL from May 20 through 24.
-The winner of the 2009 tournament will earn the Southeastern Conference's automatic bid to the 2009 NCAA Division I baseball tournament.
+The 2009 SEC baseball tournament was held at Regions Park in Hoover, AL from May 20 through 24.
+The winner of the 2009 tournament earned the Southeastern Conference's automatic bid to the 2009 NCAA Division I baseball tournament.

 After tying Ole Miss as co-champions for the 2009 SEC regular season title, LSU earned the No. 1 seed in the tournament.
 LSU earned the No. 1 seed over Ole Miss as a result of head-to-head play during the season.